NMZ0429/Connect-Four-Project/README.md

 I contributed to this project's code by creating the class skeleton for ConnectFourGUI and filling in some of its methods.
 In particular, I created the help page and start page for the game.
 In the init method for ConnectFourGUI, I used the Button class to  allow switching between the help and start page.
 I also made the create_text function  to make text appear on the screen.
 For the README file, I created section headers and  filled in some of the game controls and code extension sections.

 * Gen Tomita
 	* My main contribution on this project is to write the controller part of our MVC design in GUI class.
 Since I could not share a pygame object in multiple classes, I have integralated the ability of the controller class into GUI so that the model is updated simultaneously as GUI by user input.
 I have also debugged some functions in Board class and solved minor bugs such as the timing of increments.
 For README I wrote the instruction for how to download required dependencies and set up them properly.
+I have also made a license file and set up it.

 Ilija Zivkovic: